SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 # Swish m-commerce Redirect

 >Swish is an one-phase payment method supported by the major Swedish banks.
-In the redirect m-commerce scenario, PayEx performs a payment that the payer confirms directly through the Swish mobile app.
+In the redirect m-commerce scenario, Swedbank Pay performs a payment that the payer confirms directly through the Swish mobile app.

 ## Introduction

-*   When the payer starts the purchase process, through a mobile device that hosts the her Swish app, you make a `POST` request towards PayEx with the collected Purchase information.
+*   When the payer starts the purchase process, through a mobile device that hosts the her Swish app, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
 This will generate a payment object with a unique paymentID.
 You either receive a Redirect URL to a hosted page or a JavaScript source in response.
 *   You need to [redirect][redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an iFrame.
 The payment flow is identified as m-commerce, as the purchase is initiated from the device that hosts the Swish app.
-*   PayEx handles the dialogue with Swish and the consumer confirms the purchase in the Swish app directly.
+*   Swedbank Pay handles the dialogue with Swish and the consumer confirms the purchase in the Swish app directly.
-*   PayEx will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+*   Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
 *   If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed.
 You need to do a `GET` request, containing the paymentID generated in the first step, to receive the state of the transaction.

 ## Screenshots

-The payer is redirected to PayEx hosted pages and prompted to initiate the sales transaction.
+The payer is redirected to Swedbank Pay hosted pages and prompted to initiate the sales transaction.

 ![User being promted to initiate a sales transaction][1551695460586-802.png]